learning-zone/angular-basics/README.md

 Transforming components to custom elements involves **two** major steps,
 1. **Build custom element class** Angular provides the `createCustomElement()` function for converting an Angular component (along with its dependencies) to a custom element.
 The conversion process implements `NgElementConstructor` interface, and creates a constructor class which is used to produce a self-bootstrapping instance of Angular component.
-2. **Register element class with browser** It uses `customElements.define()` JS function, to register the configured constructor and its associated custom-element tag with the browser\'s `CustomElementRegistry`.
+2. **Register element class with browser** It uses `customElements.define()` JS function, to register the configured constructor and its associated custom-element tag with the browser `CustomElementRegistry`.
 When the browser encounters the tag for the registered element, it uses the constructor to create a custom-element instance.

 #### Q. ***What are the mapping rules between Angular component and custom element?***

-The Component properties and logic maps directly into HTML attributes and the browser\'s event system.
+The Component properties and logic maps directly into HTML attributes and the browser event system.
 Let us describe them in two steps,
 1. The createCustomElement() API parses the component input properties with corresponding attributes for the custom element.
 For example, component @Input('myInputProp') converted as custom element attribute `my-input-prop`.
 2. The Component outputs are dispatched as HTML Custom Events, with the name of the custom event matching the output name.
 For example, component @Output() valueChanged = new EventEmitter() converted as custom element with dispatch event as "valueChanged".